|

 Double-clicking that shortcut will reboot your PC after a one-second delay and

 display the message "Rebooting your PC."
-The shutdown command includes a variety
+The shutdown command

 of switches you can use to customize it.